“Do I Have to Tell My Party Guests Why I’m Charging Them?”

 You ask if what you’re doing is “ok,” and that depends entirely on how you define “ok.”
 Is it “ok” legally?
 I’m not a lawyer and don’t know the rules where you live anyway, so can’t say for sure.
 It seems to me that if your party can potentially net over $2000 ($15 per adult at a max of 250, minus the $1500 overhead expenses), then you should be letting participants know that this is a for-profit affair.
 And if I were you, I’d talk to a lawyer to make sure all your I’s are dotted and your T’s are crossed.

-If you’re asking whether what you’re doing is “ok” in terms of etiquette or social appropriateness, then my answer is a much easier NO. Now, admittedly, I’m of the mind that if you can’t afford to throw a party, you don’t throw one.
+If you’re asking whether what you’re doing is “ok” in terms of etiquette or social appropriateness, then my answer is a much easier NO. Now, admittedly, I’m of the mind that if you don’t host an event you can’t afford to host.
 And unless something is advertised as a for-profit party or a fund-raiser with a clear explanation of where the funds will be going, you simply don’t charge your friends to come to a party that you’re throwing.
 It’s in bad taste.

 I know I’m not going to change your mind on this matter; if you’ve been counting on your guests to foot the bill of a party this long — how many years have you been doing this? — then I hardly expect you’re going to start paying for it yourself now, or that you’ll stop throwing a party people have theoretically enjoyed attending simply because some internet advice columnist called you tacky.
 (By the way, I’m calling you tacky; I mean, charging people for the decorations at your party??).